perguth/chromeos-welcome-to-estonia/README.md

 3. Open Firefox and install https://addons.mozilla.org/en-US/firefox/addon/web-eid-webextension

-You can now use Firefox to e.g. log into the estonian online portal here:
+You can now use Firefox to sign documents and e.g. log into the estonian online portal here:

 - https://www.eesti.ee/en